Why use Swarm?

 Permissionless and private

-Censorship resistant and private by design, Swarm nodes will provide leak proof messaging and private, unfiltered access to data via a distributed network.
+Censorship resistant and private by design, Swarm nodes provide leak proof messaging and private, unfiltered access to data via a distributed network.

-Built for builders
+Designed for builders

 With powerful primitives such as Single Owner Chunks and Postal Service over Swarm, the Swarm network provides a fertile basis for you to build never before seen completely decentralised applications.